Thomson Reuters financial products sales improve

 The company affirmed its outlook for the year and expects revenue to be unchanged from last year's $12.5 billion.

-Shares of Thomson Reuters were down 1.2 percent at C$41.31 in morning trading on the Toronto Stock Exchange and fell 1 percent to $36.99 on the New York Stock Exchange.
+In early trading, shares of Thomson Reuters were down 0.4 percent on the Toronto and New York stock exchanges.

 (Reporting by Jennifer Saba in New York; Editing by Lisa Von Ahn)